syncfusion/blazor-docs/src/diagrams/diagram/connectors/connectors.md

----
-title: "Connectors"
-component: "Diagram"
-description: "Diagram connector allows you to draw a line to connect two points, nodes or ports."
----

 # Connector

 Connectors are objects used to create link between two points, nodes or ports to represent the relationships between them.